Advanced Passenger Train: Design review

 With the decision to move primarily to electrification made in November 1972, Jones began building a larger management team to carry the design forward to service.
 This resulted in the April 1973 transfer of the design from the research division to the Office of the Chief Mechanical and Electrical Engineer.
 A review was carried out by a joint team from the two divisions, led by David Boocock.

 As a result of this review a number of additional changes were made to the design.
 A major problem was the recent discovery that the overhead lines on the WCML were subject to the creation of large waves in the lines at speeds over 200 km/h.
 This was not a problem for two trains following each other with a spacing of several kilometers, but was a serious problem for a single train with pantographs at both ends.
-The obvious solution was to use a single pantograph at the front or back and then run the power between the cars, but this was outlawed by concerns over the presence of 25 kV power on the passenger cars.
+The obvious solution was to use a single pantograph at the front or back and then run the power between the cars but this option could not be pursued because of concerns over the presence of 25 kV power on the passenger cars.

 Some consideration was given to placing both engines back-to-back at one end of the train, but concerns were raised over excessive buckling forces when pushing the train at high speeds with the tilt feature active.
 So, finally, the design team chose to place the engines back-to-back in the centre of the train.
 The two engines would be identical and both would carry a pantograph to pick up power, but in normal operation only the rear of the two engines would raise its pantograph, and the other engine would be fed power through a coupling along the roof.
 Power was converted to direct current by ASEA thyristors, supplying four 1 MW DC traction motors mounted in each power car.
 The traction motors were moved from the bogies to inside the car body, thereby reducing unsprung weight.
 The motors transmitted their power through internal gearboxes, cardan shafts and quill final drives.